-All homeowners are required to have a mailbox that conforms to US Postal Service regulations and posted address numbers both at the mailbox and on the house in order for letter carriers and emergency responders to easily identify each house number.
-Mailboxes and house number plaques need to be wellmaintained.
+All homeowners are required to have a mailbox that conforms to USPS regulations with house numbers posted both at the mailbox and on the house in order for letter carriers and emergency responders to easily identify each home.
+Mailboxes and house number plaques need to be well-maintained.